 Gender Equality for Angels in Art

 Various religions (including paganism) have described or left their interpretation of angels in some form of art.
-I’ll discuss where angels may have first appeared and why they popularize folklore and religion.
+I will discuss where angels may have first appeared and why they popularize folklore and religion.

 Hollywood Imitates Art and History